Streets, Lanes, Roads and Avenues

 PITT LANE

-The photograph above shows Walkers Farm at the end of Pitt Lane.
+The photograph above shows Walkers Farm at the end of Pitt Lane

-The farm house with building and farm yard ran down the left hand side of Pitt Lane (Philip Hardy)
+The farm house with building and farm yard ran down the left hand side of Pitt Lane

 The gentleman to the left in the photo is Phil Hardy's grand-dad

-Thanks to the Hardy family for sharing this photo and to Peter Beresford for forwarding it to us
+Thanks again to the Hardy family for sharing this photo and to Peter Beresford for forwarding it to us

 THE GREEN